 She had been an adjunct instructor at New York University, Department of Nutrition and Food Studies, where she taught the Beverages Course for 15 years.

 Linda was the Director of the New York Office of Wine Institute, the trade organization that represents the wines of California.
 She has lectured widely and has been a judge in many wine competitions.
 She is a trained chef, with a Certificate with Honors from the New York Restaurant School.

-Her other associations include membership on the Board of Directors of the Society of Wine Educators, a Board Member of Les Dames d’Escoffier and Co-Chair of the program committee of the Culinary Historians of New York.
+Her other associations include past membership on the Board of Directors of the Society of Wine Educators, a Board Member of Les Dames d’Escoffier and Co-Chair of the program committee of the Culinary Historians of New York.

 Linda holds the Wine and Spirit Education Trust Advanced Certificate with distinction, and earned the WSET Diploma in 1997.
 She is a Certified Wine Educator and a Certified Specialist of Spirits of the Society of Wine Educators.

 Jessica Green came to wine studies via a background in scholarship and journalism.
 During a high school year in France, she toured a vineyard for the first time and developed a life-long interest in wine.
 She was a Morehead-Cain scholar at the University of Chapel Hill and earned an MA in Renaissance Studies at Yale.
 She studied at the University of Bologna and later spent a year in the Chianti Classico region of Tuscany.
 For five years, she lived in Lyon, France, between Beaujolais and the wines of the Northern Rhone.